 3. INVOICES; PAYMENTS

 3.1 Invoicing of Fees and Expenses.
 RiPE shall invoice Client in writing or, if agreed to, via electronic documentation, on a weekly basis for the Services and Expenses of the prior week and, as appropriate, for all other Services provided under this Agreement.
 All invoices include overtime or special charges as individual items, customs, duties, sales, use, excise, property taxes and similar charges, shipping, and travel charges as individual items and the supporting documentation for these charges.
 Invoices for time and materials projects will provide a general description of the tasks completed and time-accrued for each task; invoices for Fixed Price projects will not include any information other than the amount owed.
 If Client requests information in addition to that included on their invoice, Client shall pay RiPE the reasonable fees and costs incurred in gathering requested information.
-Client shall pay the invoices within thirty (30) days after the date of the invoice.
+Client shall pay the invoices within seven (7) days after the date the invoice is sent.

 3.2 Past-Due Invoices.
-All past-due invoices are reviewed by RiPE on a weekly basis and RiPE reserves the right to take any or all of the following actions in the event an invoice is not paid within the specified time period:
+All past-due invoices are reviewed by RiPE on a daily basis and RiPE reserves the right to take any or all of the following actions in the event an invoice is not paid within the specified time period:

 Notify Client of the delinquent payment by phone and/or email and request payment;

 Immediately discontinue, delay, or place on hold its Services without regard or liability for any project deadlines or other provisions of this Agreement or applicable Scope(s) of Work; and/or

 Delay or cancel its Services for pending and/or future projects.